-Winter's dark days, biting chill, breathtaking winds and dreary rain doesn't just put our mood on a bit of a downer—it can wreak havoc with our complexions, too.
-Cold weather can cause our skin to be dry, flaky, red and inflamed faster than you can say "knitwear."
-But it is possible to keep your complexion plump, happy and luminous throughout the winter months—you just need the expert know-how.
-Thus, we called on a host of skincare experts to reveal the tried-and-true skin tips that will keep your complexion looking its glowing best all winter long.
+Winter's dark days, biting chill, breathtaking winds, and dreary rain doesn't just put our mood on a bit of a downer—it can wreak havoc with our complexions, too.
+Cold weather can cause our skin to be dry, flaky, red, and inflamed faster than you can say "knitwear."
+But it is possible to keep your complexion plump, happy, and luminous throughout the winter months—you just need the expert know-how.
+Thus, we called on a host of skincare experts to reveal the tried-and-true skin tips that will keep your complexion looking its best all winter long.
 Keep scrolling for the 12 essential winter skin tips you need to know.

 Avoid Fragrance and Alcohol

-"Take supplement with omega 3, 6 and 9," advises Dr. Sophie Shotter.
-"My favourite is Zenii Triple Omegas ($40).
-A lot of people don’t realize the importance of these to skin health, but there is significant evidence that omegas can even improve eczema.
+"Take a supplement with omega 3, 6, and 9," advises Dr. Sophie Shotter.
+"My favorite is Zenii Triple Omegas...Many people don’t realize the importance of these to skin health, but there is significant evidence that omegas can even improve eczema.
 Their role is to maintain a healthy cell membrane, which is what allows a cell to hold water.
-This healthy barrier will support softer more supple skin."
+This healthy barrier will support softer, more supple skin."